xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

 After installing the plugin, go to Katalon Studio and click **Reload Plugins**.

 If you want to use this plugin offline, you can refer to this document:[Use Private Plugins](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#use-private-plugins).
 Because the **TestNG/JUnit Keywords** plugin is a **platform** plugin, you need to move the plugin package .jar file in the `<project_name>/Plugins/platform` folder.
+### TestNG/JUnit Keywords

-TestNG/JUnit Keywords Plugin offers 3 built-in keywords to help you run TestNG/JUnit tests as below:
+TestNG/JUnit Keywords Plugin offers 3 built-in keywords to help you run TestNG/JUnit tests as follows:

 <details><summary><code>runTestNGTestClasses</code></summary>